How to Perform the Yates Row, or Reverse Grip Bent Over Row

-If this is your first time performing the exercise then pick a conservative weight that you can safely lift for 8 to 12 repetitions. it's completely acceptable to start with only the barbell itself.
-In short, the barbell row motion is like a reverse flat bench press.
+If this is your first time performing the exercise, pick a conservative weight you can safely lift for 8-12 repetitions.
+It is acceptable to start with only the barbell itself.
+In short, the barbell tracks like a reverse flat bench press.

 Too much forward lean can place excessive torque on your lower back.
 Similar to barbell rows the bar will not touch the ground after every rep; this keeps tension on the lats and forces as isometric contraction of the back to stabilize the torso.

 Pull the weight towards your lower abdominal, which for most is at or slightly below the belly button.
-The bar doesn't have to touch your body for a rep to count; instead focus on ensuring the proper muscles are working and pull the bar to the point that your shoulders and back muscles allow you.
-This is not an excuse to limit your range of motion or use excessive body English (swaying, jerks, swinging, etc?) to complete the rep.
+The bar does not have to touch your body for a rep to count; instead focus on ensuring the proper muscles are firing.
+There should be no excessive body English (swaying, jerks, swinging, etc...) to complete the rep.

-This exercise can be performed using straight sets, drop sets, rest-pause sets, supersets, trisets, giant sets, paused reps, partial reps, forced reps, or slow negatives.
 As with any exercise, the two most important components are high-quality form and progression.
-Progression can take a variety of forms (e.g. more weight, sets, or reps, decreased rest period, improved rep quality, etc?) but strive to improve every time you walk in to the gym.
+Progression can take a variety of forms (e.g. more weight, sets, or reps, decreased rest period, improved rep quality, etc...) but strive to improve every time you walk in to the gym.

 Strap Up - If your grip gives out before your back and biceps then don't be afraid to use straps.
 Yates rows are a back and trap-building rather than a grip-building exercise.

-Go Thumbless - Some people find they?re able to improve lat and overall back engagement, decrease arm involvement, and pull more weight using a thumbless grip.
-Wrap your thumb over the top of the bar, alongside the rest of your fingers, instead of underneath the bar.
+Go Thumbless - Some people find they are able to improve lat and overall back engagement, decrease arm involvement, and pull more weight using a thumbless grip.
+Wrap your thumb under the bar, alongside the rest of your fingers.

-Avoid Momentum ?
-Control the pulling and lowering of the bar during each repetition. don't allow momentum to make the movement easier unless you?re performing an advanced technique like forced reps.
+Avoid Momentum - Control the bar path during each repetition.
+Do not allow momentum to make the movement easier unless you are performing an advanced technique like forced reps.
 Avoid rocking back during the pulling portion of the exercise otherwise the emphasis will move off the lats and on to the lower back.